defndaines/kiroku/author/tchaikovsky.md

 ## Other collections

-- [ ] Feast and Famine (New Con Press, 2013) — Contains “Feast and Famine”, “The Artificial Man”, “The Roar of the Crowd”, “Good Taste”, “The Dissipation Club”, “Rapture”, “Care”, “2144 and All That”, “The God Shark“ and “The Sun in the Morning“
+- [ ] Feast and Famine (2013) — Contains “Feast and Famine”, “The Artificial Man”, “The Roar of the Crowd”, “Good Taste”, “The Dissipation Club”, “Rapture”, “Care”, “2144 and All That”, “The God Shark“ and “The Sun in the Morning“
 - [ ] The Private Life of Elder Things (2016)
 - [ ] Terrible Worlds: Revolutions (2023) — Collects: “Ironclads”, “Firewalkers” and “Ogres”